-Returning for spring 2020, we present ‘The Gilded Gardens of Cliveden’; a programme inspired by the 24 carat gilded golden gates on the Sounding chamber and the hundreds of thousands of daffodils across the estate.
-The Gilded Gardens will go through many phases of flowering, depending on the spring weather, meaning you can visit throughout March and April.
+Returning for spring 2021, we present ‘The Gilded Gardens of Cliveden’; a programme inspired by the 24 carat gilded golden gates on the Sounding chamber and the hundreds of thousands of daffodils across the estate.
+The Gilded Gardens will go through many phases of flowering, depending on the spring weather, offering a changing display throughout March and April.
 Visitors were unable to see the daffodils we had on display in 2020, so we have kept the same varieties to show this year.

 A herald of spring

-This year we’ve increased the estate's Narcissus pseudonarcissus population by 5,000.
+Last year we increased the estate's Narcissus pseudonarcissus population by 5,000.
 This is a wild, native variety which grows naturally in the grounds and can be seen scattered round the formal gardens.